Request a Call

 Flow Efficiency

 This gives an indication of the distribution between actual work and waiting periods.
-This metric, for some reason, is often overlooked.
+This Agile metric, for some reason, is often overlooked.

-Project management metrics: flow eficienct chart
+Project management metrics: Flow efficiency chart

 For example, we can’t give tasks to the testing environment because the deployment is very complex and it needs a lot of time, so it doesn’t happen very often.
 Looking at flow efficiency, it’s worth thinking about auto-deployment every day to increase efficiency.